cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 directly, without needing to wrap it in a component to add additional functionality.
 This is essentially treating a terraform child module as a root module.

-To vendor a module as a component, simply create a component.yaml file stored inside the `components/_type_/_name_/` folder (e.g. `components/terraform/ec2-instance/`).
-Note the usage of the `///`, which is to vendor from the root of the remote repository.
+To vendor a module as a component, simply create a `component.yaml` file stored inside the `components/_type_/_name_/` folder (e.g. `components/terraform/ec2-instance/component.yaml`).

-The schema of a `component.yaml` file for a module is as follows:
+The schema of a `component.yaml` file for a module is as follows.
+Note the usage of the `///` in the `uri`, which is to vendor from the root of the remote repository.

 ```yaml
 apiVersion: atmos/v1